On the relationship between the theory of cointegration and the theory of phase synchronization: The cointegration approach to phase synchronization

 To determine $r={\rm rank}(\Pi)$ we recommend using Johansen's LR-test described above based on the VEC-representation (\ref{Pi-representation}).
 It is important to include the parameter $\mu$ since this generates the deterministic trend $\omega_0$ and the phase shift $\beta_0$ (as described above).
 If $\beta$ is known one may use other testing methods such as the ADF-test.

-Kammerdiner and Pardalos \cite{Kam-2010,Kam-2010b} also had the idea to use cointegration for phase synchronization and applied this to absence epilepsy data and to the analysis of neural data collected from primates during sensory-motor experiments.
-However their approach is different to the one presented here since they apply cointegration to the wrapped phases instead of the unwrapped phases as in our paper.
+\cite{Kam-2010,Kam-2010b} also had the idea to use cointegration for phase synchronization and applied this to absence epilepsy data and to the analysis of neural data collected from primates.
+However their approach is different to the one presented here since they apply cointegration to the wrapped phases instead of the unwrapped phases.
 We regard this as not adequate since the wrapped phases can hardly be regarded as realizations of an integrated process.
-As a consequence the phase processes in their examples were often tested to be stationary and the rank test for cointegration did often lead to the maximal rank $r=d$ indicating stationarity of the phase processes instead of cointegration (of integrated processes).
-Probably as a consequence of these empirical findings the authors included the maximal rank $r=d$ into their definition of phase synchronization and called this case perfectly synchronous.
+As a consequence the phase processes in their examples were often tested to be stationary and the rank test for cointegration did often lead to the maximal rank $r=d$ indicating stationarity of the phase processes instead of cointegration of integrated processes.

 It is standard in physics to proceed as if the phases were observed directly and to ignore the effect of estimating the phases.
-The estimation of the phases is usually done by means of the Hilbert-transform on a segment.
-We will proceed in the following (and in particular in the example in Section~\ref{sec:application}) in the same way.
-In case of noisy systems a more realistic model may be to apply a nonlinear state space model as discussed in Appendix~1 where the unobserved phases form the state vector.
-However, the computations in that model are more challenging and time consuming.
+The estimation of the phases is usually done by means of the Hilbert-transform on a segment (cf. Section~\ref{sec:phasesynchronization}).
+We will proceed in the following and in the examples in Section~\ref{sec:application} in the same way.

 \textbf{Applying the method to phase processes}

 We now summarize the main steps of the method.